mybarefootstory/Custom-knowledge-base-chatbot/README.md

 ### 4.The chatbot will return the most relevant document based on the search and generate an insightful response.

 ## Key Configuration
-1. **Pinecone API Key**:The API key for Pinecone must be set in the environment variables.
+1. **Pinecone API Key** : The API key for Pinecone must be set in the environment variables.
-2. **Query and Response**:The chatbot can be used to ask questions based on the document’s content, especially for complex queries requiring document context.
+2. **Query and Response** : The chatbot can be used to ask questions based on the document’s content, especially for complex queries requiring document context.